AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 This modifier completely changes the rule behavior.
 If it is applied to a rule, it will not block the matching request.
 The response headers are going to be modified instead.

-> In order to use this type of rules, it is required to have the basic understanding of the [Permissions Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Permissions_Policy) security layer.
+> In order to use this type of rules, it is required to have a basic understanding of the [Permissions Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Permissions_Policy) security layer.

-For the requests matching a `$permissions` rule, AdGuard strengthens response's permissions policy by adding additional permission policy equal to the `$permissions` modifier contents. `$permissions` rules are applied independently from any other rule type.
+For the requests matching a `$permissions` rule, AdGuard strengthens response's permissions policy by adding an additional permission policy equal to the `$permissions` modifier contents. `$permissions` rules are applied independently from any other rule type.
 Other basic rules have no influence on it **save for document-level exceptions** (see the examples section).

 > **Multiple rules matching a single request.**
 >